kwonars-student/520_Assignments/Assignment 2/readme.md

 ## Usage

-To utilize the user control parameters, follow these steps:
+To utilize the program, follow these steps:

 1. Set the `max_elements` to the desired value, ensuring it is not too large.
 2. Adjust the `resolution` according to your preference.
 3. Ensure that the `TestEnv.csv` file is present in the project folder.
+(Given in the folder)
+4. Ensure that all required packages are installed.